earthai-tech/fusionlab-learn/README.md

 ## ✨ Key Features

 ### 🏛️ A Spectrum of Advanced Architectures
-The library provides expert implementations across three major families of forecasting models.
+The library provides implementations across three major families of forecasting models.

 * **[Hybrid Models](https://fusion-lab.readthedocs.io/en/latest/user_guide/models/hybrid/index.html):** Architectures like `HALNet` and `XTFT` that fuse the sequential processing power of LSTMs with the long-range context modeling of attention mechanisms.
 * **[Pure Transformers](https://fusion-lab.readthedocs.io/en/latest/user_guide/models/transformers/index.html):** Implementations of the standard "Attention Is All You Need" encoder-decoder architecture, adapted for time series forecasting.